sibongiseni-ngwamba/CMCS_POE_PART_1/README.md

 - Frequent commits for each feature addition (e.g., *"Added TrackClaim sample table"*).
 - Descriptive commit messages.
 - Git used for version control (can be integrated with GitHub).
-- Git is used for version control (can be integrated with GitHub).
 - Maintain **at least 5 commits** with descriptive messages:
   1. `feat: implement IDbHelper and DI setup`
   2. `fix: corrected DbHelper and SqlDataReader logic`